vmware/container-service-extension-templates/TKG_INSTRUCTIONS.md

 Fresh install CSE 3.0.3 or upgrade existing CSE to CSE 3.0.3, using this config file.

-### Creating TKGm template
+### Creating TKG template
-The CSE install/upgrade operation will create the TKGm template, if `-t` is not used.
+During CSE install/upgrade operation, if `-t` is not used, the TKG template will be automatically created and installed.
 However, if `-t` option is used, the template can be installed later via
 ```sh
 cse template install [Template name] [Template revision] -c [config file]